yiisoft/yii-dev-tool/README.md

     ./yii-dev status

-You can specify which package status to display:
+You can specify which packages status to display:

-    ./yii-dev status yii-demo
+    ./yii-dev status yii-demo,rbac,factory,di

 ### Docker